wiaio/slate/source/index.html.md

 wia.app_key = "app_key"
 ```

-If you are connecting using your own MQTT client, put your access token in the username field and blank space for the password.
+If you are connecting using your own MQTT or Websocket client, put your access token in the username field and blank space for the password.

 `Endpoint: mqtt://api.wia.io:1883 or mqtts://api.wia.io:8883`
 `Username: "token"`